wp-plugins/wysiwyg-widgets/readme.txt

 3. Drag the WYSIWYG Widget to one of your widget areas and select the Widget Block to show.

 == Changelog ==

+= 2.2.5 - October 26, 2013 =
+* Added checkbox option to widget to hide the title.

 = 2.2.4 - October 21, 2013 =
 * Moved menu item back to its own menu item